Employers

 • Managing MarylandSaves investment options and processing employee investment change requests.

-• Processing withdrawals or distributions from employee accounts.
+• Processing distributions from employee investment accounts.

+*This applies to businesses that have been in operation for at least 2 calendar years, have at least one employee, and use an automated payroll system.
 The $300 annual report filing fee for entities doing business in Maryland is waived for registered employers.
 Md.
 Code, Corporations and Associations Art., § 1.203(b)(3)(ii), (13).